 Best Oil: DeoDoc Intimate Calming Oil

-DeoDoc's team of doctors chose nourishing oils like chamomile, almond, and shea butter to create a calming blend to relax the skin.
+DeoDoc's team of doctors chose nourishing oils like chamomile, almond, and shea butter to create a calming blend meant to relax the skin.
 Simply massage this onto irritated patches.

 Best All-Around: Megababe Thigh Rescue

-This little stick will knock chafing right out with its combination of vitamin E, aloe, and grape-seed oil.
+This little stick promises to knock chafing right out with its combination of vitamin E, aloe, and grape-seed oil.
 It's made to guard against continuous friction by creating a silky barrier for the skin.
 "This product is amazing because it is specifically created for the thighs, a chafing hot spot.
 The combination of these ingredients reduces inflammation and heals the skin," explains Chimento.

-Best Cream: Lasinoh Lanolin Cream
+Best Cream: Lansinoh Lanolin Cream

 Best Powder: Lush Silky Underwear